Māori language: Political dimensions

 The official status of Māori, and especially its use in official names and titles, is a political issue in New Zealand.
-In 2022 a 70,000 strong petition from Te Pāti Māori went to Parliament calling for New Zealand to be officially renamed Aotearoa, and was accepted for debate by the Māori Affairs select committee.
+In 2022 a 70,000-strong petition from Te Pāti Māori went to Parliament calling for New Zealand to be officially renamed Aotearoa, and was accepted for debate by the Māori Affairs select committee.
 During New Zealand First's successful campaign to return to Parliament in 2023, party leader Winston Peters ridiculed the proposal as "ideological mumbo jumbo" and criticised the use of the name in government reports.
 Peters promised his party would remove Māori names from government departments, saying "Te Whatu Ora, excuse me, I don't want to speak the Māori language when I go to hospital."
 As part of its coalition agreement with New Zealand First, the National-led government agreed to ensure all public service departments had their primary name in English except for those specifically related to Māori.

 In 2025, Radio New Zealand reported that education minister Erica Stanford had decided the previous year to exclude most Māori words from the Education Ministry's "Ready to Read Phonics Plus" series.
-Stanford said that the decision only affected 12 books within the series and that 27 books with Māori words would be reprinted.
+Stanford said that the decision affected only 12 books within the series and that 27 books with Māori words would be reprinted.
 The decision was described as "over-reach" by the New Zealand Principals' Federation and sharply criticised as an "act of racism" by writers and publishers.